 Big Data can optimize on-time deliveries of orders to restaurants, food chains, and home customers.
 Big Data will collect recent information from various sources about road traffic, weather, temperature, routes, etc. and provide an accurate estimate of the orders’ times.
 This data analysis helps ensure that food/beverage companies don’t waste their resources transporting stale products.
 They will deliver perishable food items when they are fresh.

-Big Data Helps Allocate Food Across the Country
+Big Data Helps Allocate Food and Beverage Across the Country

 By using Big Data to track purchasing decisions from wholesalers down to the customer level, food and beverage companies can learn what products are being purchased and where.
 For example, a company might learn that customers in the Pacific Northwest are purchasing 15% more of a diet beverage than the nationwide average.
 Further, they may learn that the Midwest is purchasing 15% less of that same beverage.
 This knowledge allows the company to know to ship more of the diet product to the Pacific Northwest and less to the Midwest.